Tuesday, September 17, 2024

 "Glad to hear some things don't change.
 Anyone ask about me?"

-"No." Carmelo held his sand and I knew that it was best to not wake up sleeping dogs.
+"No." Carmelo held his sand and I knew that it was best to not wake sleeping dogs.

 “Good, because my ghosts have brothers.”
 He tousled his girl’s hair.
 “I was a little crazy back then.
 Probably a little crazy now.
 But I got me a real job now too.
 You see Carmelo.
 You tell ‘em that.
 But don’t tell no one else.”